 Oglaend System procured a contract to supply E&I support systems, cable trays and cable ladders to BG’s project called Knarr.
 The total sale for this project was 40,3 million NOK.
 In addition, our company also won a contract for another Norway based installation, namely ConocoPhillips’ Ekofisk LQ.
 It was supplied with E&I support systems, cable trays and cable ladders, piping and HVAC support for a total of 95 million NOK.

 Oglaend System won two large-scale international contracts for a total of 200 million NOK.
 The gas projects Shell Prelude FLNG and Inpex Ichthys CPF were both in need of multidisciplinary systems, cable trays and cable ladders.

 New equipment in our Norwegian factory

-A few investments were made into the Norwegian factory; a new robot cell and rolling mill were installed.
+A few investments were made in the Norwegian factory; a new robot cell and rolling mill were installed.
 The robot cell greatly increased productivity through optimizing production flow, minimising total production cost and reduced the physical strain on workers.
 The rolling mill on tracks significantly enhanced the production capacity.

-Goliat project reached a new peak
+The Goliat project reached a new peak

 In October, the deliveries to the Goliat project exceeded 200 million NOK.
-Oglaend System had a record breaking turnover this month totalling 8.9 million USD, and could also celebrate having the highest monthly group turnover in the whole history of the group - a total of 100 million NOK.
+Oglaend System had a record-breaking turnover this month totalling 8.9 million USD, and could also celebrate having the highest monthly group turnover in the whole history of the group - a total of 100 million NOK.

 Subsidiary and a third factory opened